pataniqa/web-testing-examples/README.md

 Obviously this isn't as flexible as some other approaches, but it is possible to write a lot of test cases quickly using the pattern.
 Also I like being able to "eyeball" the expected result - sometimes that's easier then looking at some test code and having to remember what it is testing for.

+There are some small niggles with this approach: if you are using time / timestamping in the result you need to filter that out, and also you need a canonical serialization order for the JSON / XML.

+I have a custom JUnit runner to support this approach I can share.

 ## Database fixtures

 Another pattern is we were talking about testing the deployed app.
 If the deployed app is a live service, then the data is changing.
 A common idea in the ROR world is a fixture which means sample data.
 So it might be helpful to deploy a version of the latest code against a fixture.
 This can might make testing easier and more repeatable.
 It also lets you tear down the fixture and repopulate the data at the end of the run.